Note: these instructions only work on Windows XP.

 Step 13: Select the item named Fastmetrics.
 Then click OK.

 Step 14: Click the Save button.
-You are finished with the recording process.Your WAV files are now saved on your local computer, using the correct sound settings for the Fastmetrics business phone system.
+You are finished with the recording process.Your WAV file is now saved on your local computer, using the correct sound settings for the Fastmetrics business phone system.

 Depending on which business phone service you are using, your WAV files can now be uploaded and added to your voicemail or auto attendant.